Norbert-git/ruby-multyple-page-with-header-footer/README.md

 Go to Localhost:3000/home/about

-Should see the about page wit the header and footer
+Should see the about page wit the header and footer.